Important Safety Information

 Will ACL surgery impact my child’s growth?

-What does the recovery process look like after ACL reconstruction?
+What is the recovery process after an ACL reconstruction?

 Will my child be able to return to playing sports?